cronica-it/archive/README.md

 # arhiva

-This project is used to store the archive of PDFs and other binary files for the **Cronica IT&C** project.
+This repository is part of the **Cronica IT&C** project, and is used to store the archive of PDFs and other binary files.

 The files are grouped by years and stored as release artefacts: